RobbieHember/fcgadgets/README.md

 The repo is written in the Python 3/Jupyter environment, benefitting from integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).

-Use **fcgadgets** to quantify the impact of natural processes, land-use decisions, and forest management on atmospheric GHG balance.
+**fcgadgets** can be used to quantify the impact of natural processes, land-use decisions, and forest management on atmospheric GHG balance.
 Results account for all known interactions between forestry and other sectors.
-Atmospheric emissions and removals are attributed to each sector, including:
-**Land use, land use change and forestry Sector **Energy - Stationary Combustion
+Emissions and removals are reported by sector, including Land use, land use change and forestry Sector (i.e., forest ecosystems and harvested wood products), Energy - Stationary Combustion Sector, Energy - Transportation Sector, and the Industrial Product and Product Use Sector.
-**Energy - Transportation
-**Industrial Product and Product Use

 The **fcgadgets** repo was developed to:
 * Consolidate source code used by BC's Forest Carbon Initiative (FCI)